 (b) an opportunity for the applicant to respond to communications from the [AU propose; IN oppose: competent] trademark authorities, to contest an initial refusal [IN oppose:, and to appeal judicially a final refusal to register];

-(c) an opportunity for interested parties to oppose a trademark application [AU/JP oppose: before registration] and to seek cancellation or invalidation of a trademark after it has been registered; and
+(c) an opportunity for interested parties to oppose a trademark application [JP propose : or registration] ] and to seek cancellation or invalidation of a trademark after it has been registered; and

-[ASN oppose: (d) a requirement that decisions in opposition and cancellation proceedings be reasoned and in writing.]
-Written decisions may be provided electronically.]
+[ASN oppose: (d) a requirement that decisions in opposition and cancellation proceedings be reasoned [KR propose : It is encouraged to provide written decisions, which may be provided electronically].]

+Each Party shall provide a:

+system for the electronic application for, and electronic [KR propose; AU oppose: processing , registering, and] maintenance of trademarks; and

+publicly available electronic database, including an online database, of trademark applications and registrations.]

+[ASN/NZ propose:Alt (b) Each Party is encouraged to adopt an electronic registration system for trademarks, so as to facilitate ease of application by applicants for trademark registration.]

-[KR propose: Article 3.5bis
+KR propose: Alt 2: Article 3.5] [KR propose: Alt 2: Article 3.5

-[KR/CN/AU/IN propose: Registration and Applications of Trademarks
+[JP propose : Alt 2] [KR/ /IN propose: Registration and Applications of Trademarks, Patents and Designs

-[NZ propose: Each Party shall provide a system for the registration of trademarks, patents and designs, which shall include:
+[NZ propose: Each Party shall provide a system for the registration of trademarks, patents and [JP propose: industrial] designs, which shall include:

-[ASN propose: (a) a requirement to provide to the applicant a communication in writing, which may be provided electronically, of the reasons for a refusal to register a trademark, patent or design;]
+[ASN propose: (a) a requirement to provide to the applicant a communication in writing, [IN oppose : which may be provided electronically,] of the reasons for a refusal to register a trademark, patent or [JP propose: industrial] design;]

 an opportunity for the applicant to respond to communications from the [AU propose; IN oppose: competent] authorities, to contest an initial refusal [IN oppose:, and to appeal judicially a final refusal to register];

-an opportunity for interested parties to oppose an application [AU/JP oppose: before registration] or an opportunity for any person to provide the competent authority with information that the application does not satisfy the requirements of registration;
+an opportunity for interested parties [JP propose: ,if so provided in its laws and regulations, to petition] to oppose an application [JP propose: or a registration] [AU/JP oppose: before registration] [JP oppose: or an opportunity for any person to provide the competent authority with [IN oppose : information] that the application does not satisfy the requirements of registration;]

-an opportunity for interested parties to seek cancellation or invalidation of a trademark after it has been registered; and
+an opportunity for interested parties to seek cancellation or invalidation of a [JP propose: registration] [JP oppose: trademark after it has been registered]; and

 [ASN oppose: (e) a requirement that decisions in opposition and cancellation proceedings be reasoned.
-It is encouraged to provide written decisions, which may be provided electronically.]
+[JP propose: , if so provided in its laws and regulations].
+It is encouraged to provide written decisions, [IN oppose : which may be provided electronically.]]

 Each Party shall provide a: